 Don’t let the name fool you: PhotoRec isn’t just for recovering photos, although it works really well for that purpose.
 The software actually supports hundreds of different file types, including documents, audio and video, too.

 What will detract some people, however, is that the software is command-line based.
 There’s no fancy or not-so-fancy (looking at you, Remo) interface to make life easy.

 That said, the command-line interface isn’t so hard that most users can’t figure it out.
 More importantly, PhotoRec is backed by a powerful set of algorithms that can stitch even highly damaged files back together.

 PhotoRec is also open source and completely free.
 You can recover as much data as you want without ever having to pay a dime.
 The downside of being a free, open-source tool, however, is that support is pretty thin.

-Why Else We Like PhotoRec
+Other Reasons We Like PhotoRec

 PhotoRec works with a broad range of devices, not just computers.
 That includes digital cameras, smartphones, tablets, memory cards and CD-ROMs.
 While partition recovery isn’t offered, companion software called TestDisk can help there.